 Introduction

 There is a growing body of empirical literature in organization studies that explores how companies use history in communication with internal and external stakeholders.
-The research informed by the concept of rhetorical history (Suddaby et al., 2010) has now reached sufficient size and variety to allow the developments of a formal theoretical model for understanding whether, how, and why firms adopt a rhetorical history strategy (Smith and Simeone, 2017).
+The research informed by the concept of rhetorical history (Suddaby et al., 2010) has now reached sufficient size and variety to permit the development of a formal theoretical model for understanding whether, how, and why firms adopt a rhetorical history strategy (Smith and Simeone, 2017).
 As we note below, all of the existing research on the corporate use of rhetorical history is based on the experience of firms in a handful of Western countries.
 We believe that empirical research on rhetorical history should now be extended to the study of firms in other countries.
-As management academics have observed, most management theories are developed on the basis of observing firms that are Western, and disproportionately from the US, and therefore may not be universally applicable (Bruton and Lau, 2008).
-Bruton and Lau (2008) observe that extending research to different contexts can help to test and refine theoretical models developed in the US and culturally and institutionally similar countries.
+As Bruton and Lau (2008) have observed, most management theories are developed on the basis of observing firms that are Western, and disproportionately from the US, and may not, therefore, be universally applicable.
+Bruton and Lau (2008) argue that extending research to different contexts can help to test and refine theoretical models developed in the US and culturally and institutionally similar countries.

 Our paper, which is about the use of rhetorical history by firms in Japan, extends the research on rhetorical history to Japan.
-By bringing the Japanese experience into the debates in management on rhetorical history, we make a theoretical contribution that highlights how cross-national variation in institutions mediates the ways in which firms use rhetorical history.
+By bringing the experience of Japanese firms into the debates on rhetorical history, we make a theoretical contribution that highlights how cross-national variation in institutions mediates the ways in which firms use rhetorical history.
 Drawing on the comparative capitalism literature (Hall and Soskice, 2001), we associate the institutional differences between varieties of capitalism with differences in how firms use history.
 Firms that are embedded in varieties of capitalism that are characterized by paternalistic systems of lifetime employment tend to use rhetorical history differently from firms in economies with more liquid labour markets.
-This paper uses Japanese data to add new elements to the existing model (Smith and Simeone, 2017) that explains when, why, and how firms invest in the production of historical narratives.
+This paper thus uses Japanese data to add a new element to the existing model (Smith and Simeone, 2017) that explains when, why, and how firms invest in the production of historical narratives.
 We outline the theoretical and managerial implications of our findings in the conclusion of the paper.

 For more than a century, Japanese firms have invested extensively in celebratory corporate histories known as shashi.
 Typically, shashi are neither sold nor distributed outside of the firm, although it is possible to access them through second-hand bookshops and university libraries.
 As an employee of a Japanese multinational recently observed, Japanese companies are more likely to invest in the publication of celebratory official histories than are comparable firms in other countries (Matsusaki, 2014).
 This practitioner’s observations are corroborated by the available bibliometric data.
 It is difficult to determine the annual number of commissioned corporate histories published in the US and the UK, the two leading Liberal Market Economies (LMEs).
-However, the records of the national legal deposit library of Canada, another LME, show that 4.6 commissioned corporate histories per year were produced there in 2015-17 (Voilà, 2018).
+However, the records of the national legal deposit library of Canada, another LME, show that 4.6 commissioned corporate histories per year were produced in that country in 2015-17 (Voilà, 2018).
 Canada’s population in 36.2 million.
 In the period, 2010-2015, 35.8 commissioned company histories were published in Japan, a country of 122 million (Japan Business History Institute, 2017).
 The per capita rate of commissioned history production in Japan is thus 244% that of Canada.